GianlorenzoDercole/Forza_Favorites/README.md

 # Forza_Favorites

-This app will allow users to search the forza api for awesome cars and save their favorites to a list.
+This app will allow users to search the forza api for pictures of cars and save their favorites to a list.
 They will be able to write comments on their favorite cars.

 # Wireframes